marklagendijk/node-toogoodtogo-watcher/README.md

 6. Press `BEGIN`.
 7. Your bot should greet you, and show a notification about your favorites.
 Note: the bot will show the favorites which you configured.
 Multiple people can connect to the bot to get updates about these favorites.

+## Displaying the notifications in the Windows notification center

+By default Windows doesn't display the notifications in the notification center.
+You can enable this by doing the following steps.

+1. Go to 'notifications & actions settings' (`Windows key`, type 'notifications', `enter`)
+2. Click on the 'toast' app at the bottom of the screen.
+3. Enable the 'show in action center' checkbox.

 ## Docker